Exploring Generalizable Automated Program Repair with Large Language Models: Results and Analysis

 \subsubsection{Overall Results with Base Prompt}

-Table~\ref{tab:all_models} summarizes the performance of all models across the four benchmarks, reporting \emph{plausible@1} (the success rate when generating a single fix) and \emph{plausible@5} (success among five generated candidates).
+Table~\ref{tab:all_models} summarizes the performance of all models across the four benchmarks, reporting \emph{pass@1} (the success rate when generating a single fix) and \emph{pass@5} (success among five generated candidates).
 Models were evaluated on all reproducible single-hunk bugs using the basic prompt, which contained only the buggy function.
 The upper section of the table lists closed models, while the lower section presents open models.
-Most models achieve the best performance on \defectsFourJ, only for \deepseekROneDist we see a slightly better performance on BugsPHP with $+0.86\%$ plausible@1 and $+2.08\%$ plausible@5.
+Most models achieve the best performance on \defectsFourJ, only for \deepseekROneDist we see a slightly better performance on BugsPHP with $+0.86\%$ pass@1 and $+2.08\%$ pass@5.
 However, performance varies across languages, and no model consistently outperforms others across all benchmarks.
-For Java, Claude 3.7 Sonnet performs best with $\claudeJavaallSHBASICPI$ plausible@1, and $\claudeJavaallSHBASICPV$ plausible@5.
-For Javascript, best results are achieved by Claude 3.5 Haiku with $\claudeHaikuJSallSHBASICPI1$ plausible@1 and $\claudeHaikuJSallSHBASICPV$ plausible@5.
-On BugsPHP, the distilled version of DeepSeek R1 (distilled to Llama 3 70B) achieves the best plausible@1 at $\RIPHPallSHBASICPI$ and plausible@5 at $\RIPHPallSHBASICPV$, while for Python Gemini 2.0 Flash shows the best performance, reaching $\geminiIIflashPythonallSHBASICPI$ plausible@1 and $\geminiIIflashPythonallSHBASICPV$ plausible@5.
+For Java, Claude 3.7 Sonnet performs best with $\claudeJavaallSHBASICPI$ pass@1, and $\claudeJavaallSHBASICPV$ pass@5.
+For Javascript, best results are achieved by Claude 3.5 Haiku with $\claudeHaikuJSallSHBASICPI$ pass@1 and $\claudeHaikuJSallSHBASICPV$ pass@5.
+On BugsPHP, the distilled version of DeepSeek R1 (distilled to Llama 3 70B) achieves the best pass@1 at $\RIPHPallSHBASICPI$ and pass@5 at $\RIPHPallSHBASICPV$, while for Python Gemini 2.0 Flash shows the best performance, reaching $\geminiIIflashPythonallSHBASICPI$ pass@1 and $\geminiIIflashPythonallSHBASICPV$ pass@5.

 A notable observation is the surprisingly poor performance of all models on the Python benchmark.
 Further examination of the generated patches reveals that this is largely due to indentation issues in the generated patches.
 While other programming languages are more forgiving, Python’s off-side syntax rule leads to execution failures when code is misaligned.
 Figure~\ref{fig:python_indentation} illustrates the percentage of indentation errors in the generated patches.
 Notably, the Gemini models, particularly Gemini 2.0 Flash, produce significantly fewer indentation errors than other models.
 This is reflected in the comparatively good performance on the Python benchmark.
 This finding suggests that when applying APR with LLMs to Python, practitioners should consider integrating a linting or formatting step into their post-processing pipeline to mitigate syntax-related issues.